Female Prisoner Scorpion: 701's Grudge Song

 Female Prisoner Scorpion: #701's Grudge Song (女囚さそり　７０１号怨み節, Joshū Sasori - 701 Gō Urami Bushi) is a women in prison film made by Toei Company in 1973.
 The fourth, and last in the first Female Prisoner Scorpion series, Meiko Kaji returned to play the title role, but director Shunya Itō was replaced by Yasuharu Hasebe.

 Plot

-Nami Matsushima is found in a wedding chapel by police led by detective Hirose.
-They handcuff her, but she is able to escape.
-Kudo, a worker in a sex show club, rescues her.
-He is a radical with a history of problems with the police.
-One of the women from the sex show, who had unsuccessfully tried to seduce Kudo, finds Nami's handcuffs in Kudo's things, and informs the police.
-The police arrest and beat Kudo and then release and tail him back to Nami's hiding place.
+Police led by Detective Hirose track down the escaped convict Nami Matsushima in a wedding chapel and handcuff her, but she is able to escape.
+She is rescued by Kudo, a worker in a sex show club and a former student radical with a history of problems with the police.
+Kudo provides Matsushima with shelter and food, and they later sleep together.
+Midori, a performer in the sex show who had unsuccessfully tried to seduce Kudo, finds Matsushima's handcuffs in Kudo's things and informs the police.
+The police arrest and beat Kudo, then release and tail him back to Matsushima's hiding place.

-Nami is captured and sentenced to death.
-Just before her execution, Nami is allowed to escape by a warden who cooperating with the police to set up Nami.
-Nami is taken to a gallows outside the prison where Hirose plans to hang her.
+Matsushima is captured and sentenced to death.
+Just before her execution, she is allowed to escape by a warden who is cooperating with the police to set her up.
+Matsushima is taken to a gallows outside the prison where Hirose plans to hang her.
 She beats Hirose and he ends up hanged instead of her.
-Nami kills Kudo.
+Matsushima returns to Kudo, whom she stabs to death as he embraces her.
+He asks her to forgive him as he dies.
+The freed Matsushima disappears into the city.